How to Drain a Hot Water Tank

 - Wait 15-20 minutes for the water to heat up.
 Turn on the hot water spout in your home somewhere to make sure it’s all in working order.

-Be sure to check with your local plumber to make sure you took all the proper steps in draining your hot water tank!
+Be sure to check with your plumber near you to make sure you took all the proper steps in draining your hot water tank!